Food service at ASL is managed by BaxterStorey Ltd.

 Kindergarten students are expected to bring lunch from home; a drink is provided to accompany their lunch.
-Students in Grades 1-4 my bring in a lunch from home, or parents may elect for their child(ren) to be provided with a nutritious packed lunch by the School.
-Parents may choose for their child(ren) from a variety of sandwich fillings and breads, accompanied by a choice of healthy snacks, fruit or dessert, and a drink.
+Students in Grades 1-4 may bring in a lunch from home, or parents may elect for their child(ren) to be provided with a nutritious lunch by the School.
+Parents may choose for their child(ren) from a variety of hot and cold meals, accompanied by healthy snacks and a drink.

 ASL operates a system of cashless catering.
-Students in Grades 6-12 use their photo IDs to buy lunch rather than having to bring cash to school.
-Grade 5 uses a different system.
+Middle/high school students and employees can use their photo IDs to make purchases in the cafeteria, rather than bringing cash to school.

 The photo ID works like a debit card, with purchase amounts deducted from each student's account.
-Parents can add to the account balance by sending money to the accounts department, or by using cash-loading machines that are installed in school.
-Balances can be checked at the cash loaders at any time.
+Parents can add to the account balance by sending money to the accounts department, or by using our online system, iPayimpact.

 1. What is the purpose of the cashless system?